-Where the wild things are.
-Some of the world’s most remote, untouched rivers, big land, big waters and our biggest Alaska rafting adventures
+Some of the world’s most remote, untouched rivers, big land, big waters and a big Alaska adventure.

 Do you know what it sounds like as your boots crunch across a glacier?
 Have you ever spent time in a territory utterly untouched by human development?
 Have you been stunned into silence by staggering beauty?
-Have you wondered what it must be like to float past a pack of wolves beneath 15,000-foot peaks or sea kayak with a pod of orcas among floating bergy bits?
+Have you wondered what it must be like to float past a pack of wolves beneath 15,000-foot peaks?

-Alaska and the Yukon are home to generations of wildlife of the most majestic quality, and the land has provided residence for the Native American tribes of the Athabascans, the Tlingits and much later, the Eskimos and Aleuts.
-Denali National Park is host to grizzly and black bear, wolves, moose, bald and golden eagles, osprey, peregrine and gyr falcons, as well as the highest peak in North America, 20,335-foot Mount McKinley.
-Sea Kayaking in Kenai Fjords National Park offers close encounters with puffins, cormorants, oyster catchers and marbled murrelets as well as sea otters, sea lions, orcas and humpback whales.
+Alaska and the Yukon are home to wildlife of the most majestic quality, and the land has provided residence for the Native American tribes of the Athabascans, the Tlingits and much later, the Eskimos and Aleuts.
+The region is host to grizzly and black bear, wolves, moose, bald and golden eagles, osprey, peregrine and gyrfalcons, as well as the highest peak in North America, 20,335-foot Mount Denali.
+On the coast, Alaska also offers close encounters with puffins, cormorants, oyster catchers and marbled murrelets as well as sea otters, sea lions, orcas and humpback whales.